loyjoy/academy/experiences/variables/variables.md

 Let´s work with the following example: During the chat, the consumer will be asked whether he likes jogging or riding a bicycle.
 A message should then be sent with tips for suitable clothing for the chosen hobby.
 If you would only drag and drop the modules, all of them would be sent.
-To implement our plan you now use variables.
-With those, you can set what happens if the consumers click on one of those hobby messages.
+Instead, use variables to only have the right message sent.
+With variables, you can set what happens if the consumer clicks on one of those hobby messages.

 ![Result](firstScreenshot.png "Result")